IK-Robin/leaflet-js-map/readme.md

    If you Want to Edit the Map marker or Default View  details.
    You can edit the map details by following these steps:
    1. Go to -> leaflet map -> Dashboard.
-   2.Add to this page you can see default latitude, default longitude.
+   2. Add to this page you can see default latitude, default longitude.
 Add your default map latitude, longitude view to the center point.
 "Latitude & Longitude": These set the center of the map.
    3. "Default Zoom"  : This sets the zoom level of the map when it first loads.

       "Width & Height" : Set the width and height for the map on font end.